AbuseIO/AbuseIO/README.md

 # Requirements

 PHP 5.x or better
-MTA that can redirect into pipes (e.g. Exim)
-Apache 2.x or better
+MTA that can redirect into pipes (e.g. Exim or Postfix) Apache 2.x or better
 Database backend (mysql, postgres, etc)
+Beanstalk Queueing server

+for ubuntu

+apt-get install php5 mysql-server beanstalkd apache2 postfix

 # Installation (as root)